-Independence Day Parade and 3D Fireworks Festival: July 4
+Skokie's Independence Day Parade & 3D Fireworks Festival

 Skokie's Fourth of July parade kicks off at noon and features marching bands, tumblers, live animals, drill teams, clowns, vintage automobiles, and more.
 The parade is held in downtown Skokie.
 At 5 p.m. the fun moves to Niles West High School (Oakton Street just west of the Edens Expressway) featuring food, drinks and live bands until dusk.
-Finally, the spectacular 3-D Fireworks Fest begins, with the first 10,000 patrons receiving a free pair of 3-D glasses.
+Finally, catch the spectacular 3-D Fireworks Festival, presented by Sherman Dodge, with the first 10,000 patrons receiving a free pair of 3-D glasses.
 (The fireworks rain date is July 5.)
 For more event information call (847) 674-1500.

 Pack up the kids or a date, grab a blanket or chairs and head to Lorel Park for an evening of free family fun!
 Movies on the big screen will begin at dusk the second Thursday of June, July and August.

-On Backlot Bash Saturday (see above), Chicagoland runners will compete in Skokie's Backlot Dash 5K Run and Walk, in and around the downtown Backlot Bash grounds.
-The event also includes a children's half mile run.
+On Backlot Bash Saturday (see above), Chicagoland runners compete in Skokie's Backlot Dash 5K Run and Walk, in and around the downtown Backlot Bash grounds.
+The event also includes a children's run.
 For more information, call (847) 674-1500, ext.
 3510.

 The Skokie Park District annually offers one of the widest offerings of Halloween events in Chicagoland.
 Events include:

 Rated as one of Illinois' best haunted houses, Scream Scene features more than 20 unique rooms.
 From crazed butchers to insane clowns, the faint of heart will not want any part of this “scene.”
-(Not recommended for children under 10.)
+(Not recommended for children under 10.
+Also check out our behind the scenes "Lights On" event for the entire family.)
 Skokie Water Playground, 4701 Oakton St. For info call (847) 674-1500, ext.
 2700 or go to www.ScreamScene.org

 Things That Go Bump In the Night